stuart-knock/docs/UserGuide/UserGuide-Tutorial_Parameter_Space_Exploration.rst

   - From those results, critical combination of parameters can be distinguished.

-  -  If you go to `Project` Area and enter the `Data Structure` page.
+  -  If you go to `Project` area and enter the `Data Structure` page.
 The results of all simulations will be held under one object called DataTypeGroup.

   - Export the results of all simulations.